-Expiration of Current
+Expiration of

-Director Age Director Service Term
+Director Age Director Service Current Term

 E. Randall Chestnut (1) 63 1995 - present 2013

 Jon C. Biro (1) 45 2010 - present 2013

 Melvin L. Keating (1) 64 2010 - present 2013

 Sidney Kirschner (2)(3) 76 2001 - present 2012

 Zenon S. Nie (2) 60 2001 - present 2012

-- (1) Class I director. - (2) Class II director. - (3) Mr. Kirschner did not serve on the Board from May 27, 2010 through August 16, 2010, having resigned at the request of Wynnefield pursuant to the 2008 Wynnefield Agreement.
-He was subsequently reelected at the 2010 annual meeting of stockholders. - E. Randall Chestnut joined the Company in January 1995 as Vice President, Corporate Development.
-Since then, he has been an executive of the Company, and in July 2001, he was elected President, Chief Executive Officer and Chairman of the Board. - Jon C. Biro is a certified public accountant and since January 2008 has been the Executive Vice President, Chief Financial and Accounting Officer, Treasurer and Secretary of Consolidated Graphics, Inc., a publicly traded company and a leading commercial printer with operations in the United States, Canada and the Czech Republic.
+(1) Class I director.

+- (2) Class II director. - (3) Mr. Kirschner did not serve on the Board from May 27, 2010 through August 16, 2010, having resigned at the request of Wynnefield pursuant to a Governance and Standstill Agreement between the Company and Wynnefield dated July 1, 2008.
+He was subsequently reelected at the 2010 annual meeting of stockholders.

+E. Randall Chestnut joined the Company in January 1995 as Vice President, Corporate Development.
+Since then, he has been an executive of the Company, and in July 2001, he was elected President, Chief Executive Officer and Chairman of the Board.

+Jon C. Biro is a certified public accountant and since January 2008 has been the Executive Vice President, Chief Financial and Accounting Officer, Treasurer and Secretary of Consolidated Graphics, Inc., a publicly traded company and a leading commercial printer with operations in the United States, Canada and the Czech Republic.
 Prior to joining Consolidated Graphics, Mr. Biro held several executive positions with ICO, Inc., formerly a publicly traded company specializing in the manufacturing of specialty resins and concentrates, from October 1994 to January 2008.
 Prior to his employment with ICO, Mr. Biro was employed by PriceWaterhouse LLP.